Domain-Specific Priors and Meta Learning for Few-Shot First-Person Action Recognition: Related Work

+Working with long videos has been shown particularly challenging, since models need to capture long-range relationships between frames.
+To this end ~\cite{girdhar2017actionvlad,hussein2019timeception,wu2019long,hussein2019videograph,lu2019learning,luo2019grouped} propose to use either multi-scale temporal convolutions or attention mechanisms to capture relationship within long range videos.

-Similar ideas have been applied to egocentric scenarios.
+\textbf{Deep features for first-person action recognition.} Similar ideas have been applied to egocentric scenarios.
 However, progress has been limited by the lack of huge amounts of annotated data, which only recently started to become available~\cite{damen2018eccv,Goyal2017,li13}.
-Ma et al.~\cite{ma16} train a two-stream network to explicitly learn egocentric features like hand segmentation and object labels.
-Similarly, other approaches focus on hand- or object-based features~\cite{Bambach_2015_ICCV,Cai16,singh2016cvpr}.
-The recently proposed Object Relation Network (ORN)~\cite{Baradel_2018_ECCV} and Temporal Relational Reasoning Network (TRN)~\cite{zhou2018temporal} classify activities by learning contextual relationships between detected semantic object instances and frames.
+Ma~\etal ~\cite{ma16} fuse an appearance and a motion stream in a multi-task architecture to predict primitive actions, objects and activities.
+They explicitly train the appearance stream to learn egocentric features like hand segmentation and object labels.
+Similarly, other approaches explicitly focus on hand- or object-based features.
+Bambach~\etal~\cite{Bambach_2015_ICCV} train a CNN to segment hands, and argue that hand segments alone can be used to recognize actions.
+Cai~\etal~\cite{Cai16} recognize grasp type, object attributes and action class in a unified framework.
+The recently proposed Object Relation Network (ORN)~\cite{Baradel_2018_ECCV} classifies activities by learning contextual relationships between detected semantic object instances.
 In all these works, it remains unclear how well these learned features generalize across datasets.

-\textbf{Transfer Learning.} There exists a rich literature~\cite{cook13} on transfer learning of ``pre-CNN'' features for action recognition, focusing especially on transfer across input modalities.
-In videos, Karpathy et al.~\cite{karpathy14} transfer CNN-based features learned on a huge dataset of sport videos to recognize actions on UCF-101~\cite{ucf101}.
-Sigurdsson et al.~\cite{sigurdsson18} learn a joint representation for actions from first- and third-person videos.
-In the egocentric domain, Wray et al.~\cite{wray2018cvprw} propose to map a single action to multiple verb labels to generalize video retrieval across datasets; they do not provide quantitative results.
+\textbf{Transfer learning.} There exists a rich literature~\cite{cook13} on transfer learning of ``pre-CNN'' features for action recognition, focusing especially on transfer across input modalities.
+In videos, Karpathy~\etal~\cite{karpathy14} transfer CNN-based features learned on a huge dataset of sport videos to recognize actions on UCF-101~\cite{ucf101}.
+Sigurdsson~\etal~\cite{sigurdsson18} learn a joint representation for actions from first- and third-person videos.
+In the egocentric domain, Wray~\etal~\cite{wray2018cvprw} propose to map a single action to multiple verb labels to generalize video retrieval across datasets, though they do not provide quantitative results.
 To the best of our knowledge, no work has provided an analysis of transfer learning methodologies for egocentric action recognition so far.